harithajc/Fake-Currency-detector-project-1-/README.md

 # Fake-Currency-detector-project-1-
-My first project ,a fake currency detector using python
+My first project ,a fake currency detector using python,HTML,CSS and javascrript